ZanderMonc/JupyterQuestions/README.md

 # JupyterQuestions
-JupyterQuestions is a tool that consists of a main.py file to launch the educator terminal based interactions, this main.py interfaces with functions from conversion subpackage and split_quiz_xml.py
+JupyterQuestions is a tool that consists of a main.py file to launch the educator terminal based interactions, this main.py interfaces with functions from conversion subpackage to produce control.ipnb, this control notebook allows the user further interactions including using split_quiz_xml.py for moodle xml files that contain multiple quizzes, and the ability to create new quizzes from scratch.
-Further educator interactions are hosted via a control.ipynb jupyter notebook file.

-There is an implemented example of a multi-cell quiz and a single-cell quiz, see : src/example/Python_Declare_Variables.ipynb
+There is an implemented example of a multi-cell quiz, followed by a single-cell quiz as the last cell of the notebook, see : src/example/Python_Declare_Variables.ipynb

 # Requirements
 python 3.9 +